 Porcelain veneers are thin shells of ceramic material that are custom-designed and crafted in a dental lab.
 These translucent and extremely natural-looking restorations are bonded to the front surface of a tooth to help correct or improve smile imperfections.
 Dental veneers are categorized as a cosmetic dentistry treatment and have helped many individuals dramatically improve the appearance of their smile.

-Porcelain dental veneers create teeth that are beautifully shaped, aligned, and white.
+Porcelain dental veneers can create teeth that are beautifully shaped, aligned, and white.
 They are used to close gaps between teeth or to restore and protect teeth that are worn, chipped, or uneven.
 Porcelain dental veneers are also great for whitening teeth that have permanent stains, or teeth that have darkened naturally with age.

 Am I a Candidate for Porcelain Veneers?